 Mushrooms, fresh thyme, and fresh basil give this dish a rustic look and fantastic flavor.
 Mushrooms and thyme go hand in hand for me.
 The flavors complement each other magnificently.
-I have a strong preference for fresh thyme in this dish but if you can’t get your hands on any it will still be excellent with the dried variety.
+I have a strong preference for fresh thyme in this dish, but it’s also excellent with the dried thyme.

-Sprinkle the top with the remaining Parmesan and the deed is done!
+- Sprinkle the top with the remaining Parmesan and it is ready to serve.

 Creamy Orzo with Mushrooms and Parmesan